 Q: Is there any other advice you would like to offer new expat arrivals in Ecuador?

 A: Ecuador is squarely placed in the so-called “third world” category.
 Most of the people on the planet live like this, so this is good place to learn what it’s like.
 Corruption is widespread in the police forces, armed forces, judicial system, educational and medical system, and private sector.
-Basic stuff works; there’s running water, electricity, ample but dodgy public transportation, and the general desire on the part of Ecuadorians to better themselves.
+Basic stuff works; there’s running water, electricity, ample but dodgy public transport, and the general desire on the part of Ecuadorians to better themselves.
 In terms of nature, Ecuador is a fragile paradise full of surprises.
 You will need to adjust yourself, but once that is done, there is plenty to enjoy and discover.
 Life in Ecuador is definitely an adventure, and you will never be bored.

 ~ Interviewed in July 2016